cyberhol98/holScan/README.md

 - [WPScan](https://wpscan.com/) installed and configured on your system
 - A valid WPScan API token.
 You can get one by registering at [https://wpscan.com/](https://wpscan.com/)

+### Don't Have WPScan Installed?
+If WPScan is not already installed on your system, you can use the included install script:

+Then execute this command below: chmod +x install.sh
+./install.sh

+This script will:
+- Check for Ruby
+- Automatically install Ruby using your system’s package manager
+- Install WPScan via RubyGems

 ---

 ## Installation